 With a panel of six judges, blue ribbons are awarded in numerous sections.
 From them, Best-in-Class honors are bestowed, and then the best of those are selected for such trophies as Best Evergreen Azalea, Best Rhododendron Hybrid, Best Species, and of course Best in Show.

 Chairman of the competition is Michael Martin Mills.
 Contact him in April before the show to get a brochure of rules and entry tags for advance completion.
 The show is typically open to the public from noon until 4 p.m.

-The twenty-third annual and seventh joint GP/VF flower show competition will be on Saturday, May 12, 2012 at the Morris Arboretum.
+The twenty-third annual and seventh joint GP/VF flower show competition will be on Saturday, May 10, 2014 at the Widener Education Center at Morris Arboretum.
 (In odd numbered years, our sister chapter, the Valley Forge Chapter, presents a similar competition. )